Remote Working in 2020: A Look at Evolving Trends in Shared Office Spaces

 “Coworking spaces are clearly fitting a need in the market, even for full-time employees who also have dedicated workplaces,” reads the Gensler U.S. Workplace Survey 2019, in part.
 “They offer additional variety in work settings, and encourage employees to work away from the office for a portion of their weeks, both behaviors that connect to higher performance in our research.”

 Another major benefit of coworking spaces is the cost, even for large corporations.
 “No matter the size of your business, coworking can save money,” Yifu Huang writes in a piece for coworkingresources.org.
-So for those cities and towns where a big firm doesn’t have its own home base, coworking spots can represent significant cash savings compared to leasing, furnishing and keeping the utilities on in a traditional office suite.
+So for those cities and towns where a big firm doesn’t have its own home base, coworking spots can represent significant cash savings compared to leasing, furnishing and keeping the utilities on in a traditional private office suite.

 Students find a superb study spot.